nieyy/test/design/coprocessor.md

 We need to seperate the code to encode/decode raw binary data with metadata information to an independent library because:

-- Storage layers need to depend on this library, if it's not independent, recursive dependencies can occur
+- Storage layers need to depend on this library, if it's not independent, recursive dependencies can occur.
-- The underlying storage layer may be implemented in multiple languages,
+- The underlying storage layer may be implemented in multiple languages, not Golang only, so it's better to make this function part independent.

+Back to the implementation, we will:

+- Use Google protobuf for metadata encoding/decoding to shield language differences.
+- `Golang`/`Java`/`C++` version for this library can be implemented first.

 ## Dual-Path Execution Plan Generation

-To be added.
+As mentioned above,, TiDB's SQL layer can't assume the functionalies of the underlying storage layer, of course it needs to be transactional KV storage, while ***Coprocessor*** should be classfied as optional features, our `Planner/Optimizer` should be able to generate optimized plans accordingly, that is so called ***Dual-Path***.

+Back to the implementation, we will:

+- If a specified coprocesor feature is supported, the optimized execution path can be choosed, and metadata information needed by the underlying storage layer can be encapsulated and push down.
+- Similar to online schema change, to support online KV storage upgrade, we can detect and refresh the feature list every several minutes, if a new feature is enabled after online upgradation, we can use it without restart the SQL layer.

-## New Coprocessor Plugin Support
+## New Coprocessor Module Support

-To be added.
+As we all know, if the underlying storage layer supports ***Coprocessor*** feature, like **HBase**, it usually means an extensible framework and some pre-existed modules, new functions usually means to support new modules.

+From the implementation perspective, new coprocessor module support means the following steps:

+- Use the mechanism provided by the storage layer to implement a module, and load it.
+- Assign a new feature name for this module, e.g., `FeatureNameCoprocessorInnerJoin`.
+- Modify the `Planner/Optimizer` of the SQL layer to add another optimized exeuction path for the new feature.
+- Update the storage wrapper to return `true` for this feature.

 # References